 Red light is the key to a productive flowering phase and high yield.
 That’s because heavy-fruiting and flowering plants need significant quantities of red light.

 Unfortunately, many modern LED grow lights will only give your plants a limited quantity of red light.

-So, if you want to increase the intensity of red light, you must buy separate supplemental grow lights.
+So, if you want to increase the intensity of the red light, you must buy separate supplemental grow lights.

 Below, we’ll show you the best red LED grow lights you can use for that purpose.
 Let’s get started!

 If you’re searching for the highest quality red LED grow lights, then G8LED lamps are your best choice.

 These award-winning G8LED lamps are made to maximize yield for professional growers.
 They have a light spectrum ranging between wavelengths 630 and 660 nm.